 “IP” ratings (Ingress Protection) are also defined by the IEC.
 IEC Standard #60529 describes “the degree of protection provided by mechanical casings and electrical enclosures against intrusion, dust, accidental contact, and water.”

 The IP rating is listed as a pair of numbers- 0 through 6, and 0 through 8.
 The first number indicates the degree of protection against solid objects and the second number indicates the degree of protection against water.
 As the scale increases, the size of physical solid object decreases and the tests for water tightness become more rigorous:

-Verkada’s exterior CD and Bullet series cameras are IP67-rated which means that they’re dust-tight (IP6X) and water-tight (IPX7) and the D80 fisheye camera is IP66-rated.
+Verkada’s CM41-E, external CD, and bullet series cameras are IP67-rated which means that they’re dust-tight (IP6X) and water-tight (IPX7).
+The D80 fisheye camera is IP66-rated.

 Verkada Camera Documentation

 Each camera's ratings are listed on their respective data sheets which can be found at https://www.verkada.com/docs/.